shootweb/XSS_Hunt/README.md

 # XSS Hunt

 `XSS Hunt` is a tool for automating the discovery of Cross-Site Scripting (XSS) vulnerabilities.
 It crawls sitemaps, extracts URL parameters, and injects XSS payloads to identify potential security flaws.
-The tool combines `requests` for static analysis and `selenium` for JavaScript-heavy pages, allowing comprehensive testing.
+The tool combines `requests` for static analysis and `selenium` for JavaScript-heavy pages, allowing comprehensive testing. <br>
+It is basically a combination of other scripts I made when studying XSS (<a href="https://github.com/shootweb/Sitemapper">Sitemapper </a>+ <a href="https://github.com/shootweb/Parameter-grabber">Parameter Grabber </a>+ <a href="https://github.com/shootweb/XSSnium">XSSnium</a>).

 ## Features
 - **Sitemap Crawling:** Finds and extracts URLs from `sitemap.xml` and `robots.txt`.